x11-com/Slay/migrations/docs/mongo-indexes.md

 # Indexes

-This file contains a list of indexes that are on Habitica's production Mongo server.
+This file contains a list of indexes that are on Slay's production Mongo server.
 If we ever have an issue, use this list to reindex.

 ## Challenges
  - `{ "group": 1, "official": -1, "timestamp": -1 }`